rordi/rordorf/README.md

 gulp server
 ```

 Then visit http://localhost:3000/ *- or a new browser windows popped-up already -* to preview your new website.
+BrowserSync
-BrowserSync will automatically reload the CSS or refresh the whole page, when stylesheets or content changes.
+will automatically reload the CSS or refresh the whole page, when stylesheet, javascript or content changes.

 ### Static build